shammasov-max/lazy-compose/README.md

     ```

-3. Memoized callbacks in react which directly composable with dispatch
+3. Memoized react callbacks directly composable with dispatch.
+In the following example elements of the list will not rerender with out changing id

     ```jsx
     import {compose, constant} from './src/lazyCompose'